-The proposed DOZ boundary is more appropriate because it reflects changed conditions along the Corridor since 1984 and excludes properties that the City believes no longer warrant an additional layer of design control over and above their underlying zoning and the general regulations of the Zoning Code, including:
+The proposed DOZ boundary is more appropriate because it reflects these changed conditions along the Corridor since 1984 and excludes properties that the City believes no longer warrant an additional layer of design control over and above their underlying zoning, regulations of other SDPs and/or the general regulations of the Zoning Code, including:

-- Bernalillo County has chosen not to adopt an updated DOZ given the small area of undeveloped land that remains under their jurisdiction in the Corridor, and therefore land under county jurisdiction is removed from the DOZ. - The east edge of the new DOZ ends at the Corrales Riverside Drain instead of the center line of the Rio Grande, because the Rio Grande Valley State Park and City Open Space are now continuous along the river and are controlled by other policies, laws and regulations. - The boundary follows current property lines and encompasses sites with multiple lots that are governed by approved site development plans throughout the Corridor.

-• Land that is zoned and already developed for single-family residential use and that is not contiguous to or directly accessed from Coors Blvd.
+- Bernalillo County has chosen not to adopt an updated DOZ given the small area of undeveloped land that remains under their jurisdiction in the Corridor, and therefore land under county jurisdiction is removed from the DOZ. - The east edge of the new DOZ ends at the Corrales Riverside Drain instead of the center line of the Rio Grande, because the Rio Grande Valley State Park and City Open Space are now continuous along the river and are controlled by other policies, laws and regulations. - The boundary follows current property lines and encompasses sites with multiple lots that are governed by approved site development plans throughout the Corridor. - Land that is zoned and already developed for single-family residential use and that is not contiguous to or directly accessed from Coors Blvd.
 The City considers it unnecessary to continue including properties that: are not immediately adjacent to the Coors ROW; whose zoning is inherently stable; and are unlikely to be redeveloped within the time horizon of the Plan (10 to 20 years).
-The exception is the View Preservation sub-area.
+The exception is the View Preservation sub-area. - E. A change of zone shall not be approved where some of the permissive uses in the zone would be harmful to adjacent property, the neighborhood, or the community.